LiamOReillyME/Electrical-Schematics/README.md

+### THIS REPO IS STILL UNDER ACTIVE DEVELOPMENT  - The Current Feature set is being debugged - This is NOT a production ready application yet!

 # Industrial Wiring Diagram Analyzer

 A desktop application for importing PDF wiring diagrams of industrial machines and providing interactive voltage flow analysis and diagnostic support.
 Handles 24VDC control circuits, 400VAC mains, sensor wiring, and fault diagnostics.